-Are there any legal requirements needed for my car to drive around the Continent?
+Are there any legal requirements for cars to drive around Europe?

 Vehicles travelling in Europe are legally required to have certain breakdown and emergency equipment stored in the vehicle.

 The list consists of:

 - National Driving Licence

 - Vehicle Registration Document (Log book or vehicle certificate)